mapeditor/tiled/docs/reference/scripting.rst

     **size** : :ref:`script-size` |ro|, Size of the tile in pixels.
     **type** : string, Type of the tile.
     **imageFileName** : string, File name of the tile image (when the tile is part of an image collection tileset).
-    **terrain** : :ref:`script-tileterrains`, An object specifying the terrain at each corner of the tile.
     **probability** : number, Probability that the tile gets chosen relative to other tiles.
     **objectGroup** : :ref:`script-objectgroup`, The :ref:`script-objectgroup` associated with the tile in case collision shapes were defined.
 Returns ``null`` if no collision shapes were defined for this tile.
     **frames** : :ref:`[frame] <script-frames>`, This tile's animation as an array of frames.